boni711/maji-ndogo-water-analysis/README.md

 # Maji Ndogo Water Access Analysis

-An end-to-end data project analyzing water service delivery across the fictional nation of Maji Ndogo — combining **SQL** for data engineering and exploration with **Power BI / DAX** for financial and operational reporting.
+An end-to-end data project analyzing water service delivery across the nation of Maji Ndogo — combining **SQL** for data engineering and exploration with **Power BI / DAX** for financial and operational reporting.

 ## Project Overview